JanZrimec/ExpressionGAN/README.md

 ------------
 ### Note
-Arrows were incorrectly rendered in schematic figures 1d, 3a & 6e in the paper and are missing.
+Arrows were incorrectly rendered and are missing in schematic figures 1d, 3a & 6e.
 The correct panels are available in the docs folder.

 <img src="https://github.com/JanZrimec/ExpressionGAN/blob/main/docs/fig1d.png" width="400">